A-Breeze/deploying-machine-learning-models/README.md

     heroku git:remote -a udemy-ml-api-ab  # The name of the remote will be `heroku` (as opposed to `origin`) heroku logout   # The command to log out
     ```
 - If I were using GemFury to store my built packages, it requires an API key to get downloads to `pip`.
 The API key could be added as an environment variable to the app in Heroku by going to **Settings** - **Config Vars**.
+In fact, I am using Kaggle to store the `neural_network_model` package distribution, so I need to add the Kaggle API key to Heroku.

 #### Deploy
 ##### Manually